Volume-Distance-Ratio Asymptote and Spacetime Inextendibility: Introduction

 In \cite{Lu18}, Luk constructed weak null singularities with non-locally $L^2$ Christoffel symbols.
-In \cite{DL17}, Dafermos and Luk proved $C^0$-stability of the Kerr-Cauchy horizon without symmetry assumptions and generic $L^2$ blow-up of the Christoffel symbols.
-In \cite{Sb23b}, Sbierski demonstrated $C_{\text{loc}}^{0,1}$-inextendibility for weak null singularities without symmetry assumptions, introducing a strategy to infer $C_{\text{loc}}^{0,1}$-inextendibility from curvature blow-up.
+In \cite{DL25}, Dafermos and Luk proved $\mathrm{C}^0$ stability of the Kerr-Cauchy horizon without symmetry assumptions and generic $L^2$ blow-up of the Christoffel symbols.
+In \cite{Sb25}, Sbierski demonstrated $\mathrm{C}_{\text{loc}}^{0,1}$ inextendibility for weak null singularities without symmetry assumptions, introducing a strategy to infer $\mathrm{C}_{\text{loc}}^{0,1}$ inextendibility from curvature blow-up.
+Recently, \cite{Gu26} and \cite{LS26} further investigated the formation of weak null singularities and the (in)stability of the Kerr–Cauchy horizon for generic rotating black holes, applying the strategy from \cite{Sb25} to establish $\mathrm{C}_{\text{loc}}^{0,1}$ inextendibility at the Kerr–Cauchy horizon.
+Weak null singularities have also been constructed for the Einstein–Euler system by Song in \cite{So25}.

 Spacetime extensions are closely tied to the initial value problem for the Einstein equations.
 Local well-posedness was first established by Choquet-Bruhat in \cite{Cho52}.
 Significant efforts addressed lowering the regularity requirements.
-In \cite{KR10} \cite{WQ12}, Klainerman, Rodnianski and Wang derived breakdown criteria for rough solutions of the Einstein equations.
+In \cite{KR10} \cite{Wq12}, Klainerman, Rodnianski and Wang derived breakdown criteria for rough solutions of the Einstein equations.
 Pursuing critical regularity culminated in the resolution of the bounded $L^2$ curvature conjecture by Klainerman, Rodnianski and Szeftel in \cite{KRS15}.